 We've done everything we can to make our old and much-loved building as accessible as we possibly can.
 Please do get in touch before your visit to let us know how we can help by calling 0113 256 3239 or emailing email@example.com.

 The Gallery building on Town Street is accessible with mostly level entrance to the rear (there is an approx 1 inch step), disabled toilets and parking.
 Please be aware that the main Gallery entrance on Town Street has a flight of stairs.
 The front door is propped open automatically during gallery opening times.
 Outside of those times please ring the buzzer.

 The Spinning Mill building where we hold our workshops, courses and Open Studios is fully accessible with a lift access and parking.
 Accessible toilet is situated on the ground floor.

 The Twisting Gallery where our weaving workshops and Open Studios take place is accessible by lift.
 It is located close to Red Lane Mill on Water Lane.
 There is a disabled parking space.
 Accessible toilets in Red Lane Mill lobby and the first floor of the Mending Rooms (accessible by lift from the studios)

-Please note The Old Woollen (our market and event space) is wheelchair accessible with a brand new flat concrete floor and ramp access.
-It has no toilets.
-There is a small WC outside.
-The nearest accessible toilet is in the Sandsgate building.
+The Old Woollen (our market and event space) is wheelchair accessible with a brand new flat concrete floor and ramp access.
+The Old Woollen has shiny new accessible toilets and 2 accessible parking spaces by the front door.